osks/httpkom/README.rst

 The source code can be found at: https://github.com/osks/httpkom

+The documentation can be found at: http://osks.github.io/httpkom/

-httpkom uses python-lyskom, which is also released under GPL.
-The following files belong to python-lyskom: httpkom/kom.py, httpkom/thkom.py and httpkom/komauxitems.py.
+httpkom uses `python-lyskom <https://github.com/osks/pylyskom>`_, which is also released under GPL.

 Dependencies